 Just like when we learn to read, we have to start with the alphabet.
 To help you translate, print out a handy “legend” for decoding the planetary symbols and the zodiac glyphs.
 Being able to identify the symbols easily is akin to knowing your ABC’s.
 Without it, reading a chart can be painfully slow and confusing.
 In case you don’t have one, here is a basic PDF from http://www.physics.ncsu.edu.
 I also highly recommend drawing out a reference chart by hand which helps to cement them into your memory.

-For a free pdf of astrological keywords see below.
+For a free pdf of astrological keywords for the 12 signs, click the button to download the pdf below.

 KNOW YOUR AXIS of TRUTH, or the angles of the chart

-Every birth chart consists of a circular wheel.
+Typical western birth chart display a circular wheel with a main axis.
 This axis is made of four angles that are essential to understanding the essence of a chart.
 For this explanation, I am going to use directional words top, bottom, left and right just to be clear.

 At the left side of the chart is the ASCENDANT, abbreviated as ASC.
 The ASC is the location of the first house.
 At the bottom is the Nadir of the chart, or sometimes called the IMUM COELI abbreviated the IC.
 The nadir is the location of the 4th house.
 At the right is the DESCENDANT, abbreviated as DC.
 The DC is the location of the seventh house.
 And, lastly, at the top is the MC, or Medium Coeli, sometimes called the Midheaven and this is the location of the tenth house.
 Use the descriptions in the graphic below to help you identify the meaning of that angle of the chart.
 With this, you would take note of what sign appears on each angle.
 You would thread the keywords of that sign through the filter of the keywords for that angle.

 For many people, their first exposure to astrology is understanding that we have sun signs.
 But most would agree that it seems a little ridiculous to think of the entire population of billions of people on earth all neatly fitting into only 12 descriptions!
 Of course astrology is not at all that simple.
-One easy step to diversify and individuate further from the simple sun sign astrology is to understand the combination of sun sign-moon sign-ascendant sign.
+One easy next step to diversify and individuate further from the simple sun sign astrology is to understand the combination of sun sign-moon sign-ascendant sign.
 This gives a more complex combination of 12 x 12 x 12 types, or 1,728 combinations or types of expressions of the signs of sun-moon-asc.
 This is still not as complete of a picture as the entire natal chart, but it goes quite a bit further than simply 12 sun signs or even 144 with only the sun-moon profile.
 Therefore, take a look at the moon sign, and the sign of the ASC.
 The keywords below can help you to pair up the sun-moon-asc keywords.
+If the signs don’t seem to match your personality well, consider the sign back which would be the sidereal placement as a possible better fit, or a slight combo of those two if you might be on the cusp of the tropical date cut off.

 LONGER CYCLES OF LIFE